muhammad-taha1/microfrontend-component-B/README.md

 4. In app.module, remove bootstrap from @NgModule and add: `entryComponents: [AppComponent]`

 5. Now create build process to transform this element into a single js file.
 In project's root, create a new <b>element-build.js</b> file, and add steps to package the project in a single js file.
 Refer to this project's [element-build.js](./element-build.js)
+Note that the contents of the file have to modified based on what compiled scripts are for this project.

 6. Now create custom build script in package.json: